 As a marathoner, you'll burn through lots of energy on the 26.2 mile course.
 Because nutritional needs and energy demands are high, runners should strive for balanced, nutritious diets in order to improve performance and endurance.

 Video of the Day

-The number of calories you burn while running a marathon depends on a number of factors.
+The number of calories you burn while running a marathon will depend on a number of factors.
 Male runners, for example, typically require more energy for physical exertion than their female counterparts.
-Age is also a major factor, as older runners typically have a slower resting metabolic rate.
+Age is also a major factor -- older runners typically have a slower resting metabolic rate.
 Lastly, body weight plays a role in calorie burning.
-For example, you'll burn more calories if you're 210 pounds than if you weigh 125 pounds.
+For example, as a runner you'll burn more calories if you're 210 lb. than if you weigh 125 lb.

 According to the Cleveland Clinic Center for Consumer Health, a runner who weighs 130 lb. will burn 2,224 calories during a marathon, a 165 lb. runner will burn 2,822 calories and a 210 lb. runner will burn 3,593 calories.